samitkumarpatel/aws/ec2-ansible/README.md

 ## ansible with ec2

+After you create your ec2, capture the public Ip's - to be used for inventory purpose

+Get the `.pem` file from aws console.

 Once you have the `.pem` file in place and if you know the default user name (like for amazon linux it will be `ec2-user`, for ubuntu it's `ubuntu`) then just check if anisble can ping that ec2 instace/instances, To test , use ansible adhoc command line.